 Skip to main content

-Creating a successful wildscape is comparable to baking a chocolate cake – you may be able to bake what appears to be an appetizing treat, but without all the right ingredients, it just won’t taste the same.
+Creating a successful wildscape is comparable to baking a cake – you may be able to bake what appears to be an appetizing treat, but without all the right ingredients, it just won’t taste the same.
 Successful wildscapes likewise involve certain necessary ingredients.
 You may have wildlife visiting your yard, but unless you meet their sometimes-unique food, water, cover, and space requirements, they won’t live in your wildscape.

 Plants play an important role in providing these requirements because a well-planned landscape, or wildscape, can create the habitat that wild creatures need to eat, rest, raise young, and find protection.
 A diverse landscape with many plant species supports an abundance of wildlife.
-Many more wildlife species will visit a small or average-sized yard with high habitat diversity that will visit a yard with a large expanse of manicured lawn.
+Many more wildlife species will visit a small or average-sized yard with high habitat diversity than will visit a yard with a large expanse of manicured lawn.

-Food
+Wildscape Ingredient: Food

-Animals and birds that eat plants or seeds will be attracted to your yard, but their food requirements vary seasonally due to different energy demands.
+Many animal’s food requirements vary seasonally due to different energy demands.
 Breeding, migration, and inclement weather are taxing on wildlife and can change their food needs.
 The ideal wildscape supplies food all year – from the earliest summer berries to fruits that persist through winter and spring.
 Supplemental feeding during the year is another alternative, although it is probably more important for humans because it brings wild visitors closer, where they can be viewed more easily.

 Variety is the rule for adding feeding stations to your wildscape.
 By placing different types of feeders in various locales, you’ll see a wider diversity of birds and other wildlife visiting your wildscape.
 You’ll also notice that some species strongly prefer certain foods over others.
 However, the only way to increase your local wildlife populations permanently is to provide a habitat rich in diversity.

-Water
+Wildscape Ingredient: Water

 A blue and white bird perches in a birdbath.